davidbmaier/totd-bot/README.md

 Disclaimer: This bot uses undocumented APIs (and libraries based on them), so it may break at any time - potentially indefinitely if Nadeo/Ubisoft decide to close off those APIs.

+Extra disclaimer: This is just a pet project I'm working on for fun (and to learn a bit about Discord bots) - don't expect super-tidy code or great documentation.
+If you encounter any issues with it, either open an issue on Github or talk to me on Discord (tooInfinite#5113).

 Currently, it posts every day at just after 7PM.
 It also posts when triggered by `!totd` in any channel it has access to.

 ## Setup/Development